Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-\begin{remark}[Symbolic States and Symbols] States suffixed by `.S`, `.B`, and `.D` denote scan mode, Boolean-parameterized, and digit-parameterized modes, respectively.
-A transition labeled by $D$ applies uniformly to all decimal digits $0$--$9$, and a state suffixed by `.B' is instantiated to either `.T` or `.F'.
-This notation is purely representational; the induced Turing machine has a finite transition function. \end{remark}

-\begin{lemma}[Soundness of Acceptance] If the Turing machine $\mathcal{M}_{\mathrm{SAT}}$ halts in the \textsc{Accept} state on input $\Phi \#\mathcal{V}$, then the Boolean assignment encoded by the certificate string $\mathcal{V}$ satisfies the CNF formula $\varphi$. \begin{proof} The machine $\mathcal{M}_{\mathrm{SAT}}$ enters the \textsc{Accept} state if and only if it reaches the end-of-input marker $\#$ while remaining in the \textsc{Skip.Forwarded} state.
+\begin{remark}[Symbolic States and Symbols] States suffixed by \texttt{.S}, \texttt{.B}, and \texttt{.D} denote scan modes, boolean variables, and parameterized digits, respectively.
+A transition labeled by $D$ applies uniformly to all decimal digits $0$--$9$, and a state suffixed by \texttt{.B} is instantiated to either \texttt{.T} or \texttt{.F}.
+This notation is purely representational; the induced Turing machine has a fixed, finite transition function. \end{remark} \begin{lemma}[Soundness of Acceptance] If the Turing machine $M_{\mathrm{SAT}}$ halts in the \textsc{Accept} state on input $\Phi \#\mathcal{V}$, then the Boolean assignment encoded by the certificate string $\mathcal{V}$ satisfies the CNF formula $\varphi$. \begin{proof} The machine $M_{\mathrm{SAT}}$ enters the \textsc{Accept} state if and only if it reaches the end-of-input marker $\#$ while remaining in the \textsc{Skip.Forwarded} state.

-By the transition rules, the state \textsc{Skip.Forwarded} is entered only after a complete left-to-right scan of the clause region during which every clause has been verified to evaluate to \texttt{True} under the variable substitutions performed so far.
+By the transition rules, the state \textsc{Skip.Forwarded} can encounter `\#' only after a complete evaluation of the clause region, during which every clause has been verified to be \texttt{True} under the variable substitutions performed so far.
 Thus, acceptance implies that during the final forward scan, every clause has been fully determined, and no clause evaluates to \texttt{False}.

-We examine how a clause can be verified as true.
-A clause is marked satisfied (by entering \textsc{Skip.Free} or \textsc{Skip.Forwarded}) if and only if at least one of its literals evaluates to true.
-A positive literal evaluates to true only when its variable has been replaced by \texttt{T}, and a negative literal evaluates to true only when its variable has been replaced by \texttt{F}.
+We examine how a clause is verified as \texttt{True}.
+When all former clauses have evaluated to \texttt{True}, a clause is marked satisfied (by entering \textsc{Skip.Forwarded}) if and only if at least one of its literals evaluates to \texttt{True}.
+A positive literal evaluates to \texttt{True} only when its variable has been replaced by \texttt{T}, and a negative literal evaluates to \texttt{True} only when its variable has been replaced by \texttt{F}.
 No clause can be marked satisfied without such a substitution.